naoshibaikyu/superbuddn/test.md

 Hunter Happy: Guys!

-Iga: You back with us?
+Iga Happy: You back with us?

 Kayorei: We were gone?